 Buckley represents individual and corporate clients in nearly every category of complex civil litigation, from contract enforcement to class-action defense, in state and federal courts nationwide.

 Our deep understanding of the industries we represent and the regulatory environment in which disputes arise informs our litigation strategy.
 Our attorneys analyze complicated issues with a business-minded perspective that helps clients set appropriate goals and meet them.
 We are skilled at resolving disputes before they ripen into litigation — and when litigation becomes necessary, we litigate effectively, efficiently, and creatively.
-The firm’s well-established record of multimillion dollar judgments and settlements attests to our success in court.
+The firm’s well-established record of multimillion dollar judgments and settlements attests to our success in and out of court.

 Our complex civil litigation practice is supported by FORTÉ, Buckley’s comprehensive e‑discovery process that combines strategic input from our attorneys, state-of-the-art technology, and metrics-based document review.